lenntt/tdd-starter/README.md

 # TDD Starter

 This is a starter project for TDD, allowing us to do katas in our own IDEs.
 The value provided here:
-- Simple predefined projects to get started quickly in different languages
+- Minimalistic boilerplate projects for different languages to run a test against code.
-- Present test execution history, similar to how [cyber-dojo.org](https://cyber-dojo.org) does, via our own test-runner-wrap script `tddiscipline`.
+- Present test execution history, comparable to how [cyber-dojo.org](https://cyber-dojo.org) does, via our own test-runner-wrap script `tddiscipline`.

 [link to demo](./screen_demo.mov)